truthadjustr/opennms-docker/README.md

       $ docker run -v $(pwd):$(pwd) -w $(pwd) -h $NAME -dit -P --name $NAME $IMAGE

     The web application is exposed on TCP port 8980 (url http://localhost:8980/opennms).
 You can login with default user *admin* with password *admin*.
 Please change immediately the default password to a secure password.

-    NOTE: The first start takes nearly 60 seconds or more till you can access the web-console due to the initial database installation process.
+    NOTE: The first start takes nearly 60 seconds or more till you are able to access the web-console.
+    This is because of the initial database installation process.
 ```

 ## Support and Issues